gortibaldik/Eliza/README.md

   - ##### Problems :

     - Eliza obtains sentence in the original form, so she can infer transformation in answering_phase.
-There are many problems in conjugation and declination transformations, but not in the 'sorry' script.
+There are many problems in conjugation and declension transformations, but not in the 'sorry' script.

 ### Family script